Simple One-Page Resume Template for Clear and Easy-to-Scan Applications

 Who should use a one-page resume?
 Toggle answer

 It is often a strong choice for students, recent graduates, early-career candidates, and many applicants with a focused or straightforward background.
-It can also work well for experienced professionals when only the most relevant information needs to be shown.
+It can also work well for experienced professionals when only the most relevant information should be included.

 Is a simple resume too basic for serious jobs?
 Toggle answer

-No. In many cases, simple is exactly what makes a resume feel more professional.
-A clear, well-edited one-page format often performs better than a busier design when recruiters want fast readability.
+No. In many cases, simple is what makes a resume feel more professional.
+A clear, well-edited one-page format often performs better than a busier design when recruiters need to review resumes quickly.

 What should I remove to keep a resume on one page?
 Toggle answer

-Usually older, less relevant experience, repetitive bullet points, generic soft skills, long summary text, and details that do not support the target role.
-The goal is to keep what adds real value and cut what only takes space.
+Usually: older or less relevant experience, repetitive bullet points, generic soft skills, long summaries, and any details that do not support the target role.
+The goal is to keep what adds real value and cut what just takes up space.

 Can a one-page resume still work for ATS tools?
 Toggle answer

-Yes, as long as you keep standard headings, readable text, and role-matching keywords.
-Simple one-page formats often work well because they are easier to parse and easier to scan.
+Yes, as long as you use standard headings, readable text, and relevant keywords.
+Simple one-page formats often work well because they are easier for ATS tools to parse and for recruiters to scan.

 Is this template better than a professional or ATS-friendly resume template?
 Toggle answer

-Not automatically.
-It is simply better when your priority is clarity, brevity, and a clean one-page structure.
-More formal or ATS-driven applications may still benefit from those other templates depending on the role.
+Not necessarily.
+It is better when your priority is clarity, brevity, and a clean one-page layout.
+More formal or ATS-driven applications might benefit from those other templates, depending on the role.

 Can I edit this resume template in Microsoft Word, LibreOffice or Google Docs?
 Toggle answer